Can't See The Forest for the Trees: Navigating Metric Spaces by Bounded Hop-Diameter Spanners: Abstract

-We answer this question in the affirmative via a surprisingly simple observation on bounded hop-diameter spanners for tree metrics, which we apply on top of known {\em tree cover theorems}.
-Beyond its simplicity, the strength of our approach is two-fold: \begin{itemize} \item Applicable: We present a variety of applications of our efficient navigation scheme, including a 2-hop routing scheme in Euclidean spaces with stretch $1+\epsilon$ using $O(\log^2 n)$ bits of memory for labels and routing tables --- to the best of our knowledge, all known routing schemes prior to this work use $\Omega(\log n)$ hops. \item General: Our results extend beyond Euclidean spaces to doubling, planar and general metrics. \end{itemize}
+We answer this question in the affirmative via a surprisingly simple observation on bounded hop-diameter spanners for {\em tree metrics}, which we apply on top of known, as well as new, {\em tree cover theorems}.
+Beyond its simplicity, the strength of our approach is three-fold: \begin{itemize} \item {\bf Applicable}: We present a variety of applications of our efficient navigation scheme, including a 2-hop routing scheme in Euclidean spaces with stretch $1+\epsilon$ using $O(\log^2 n)$ bits of memory for labels and routing tables --- to the best of our knowledge, all known routing schemes prior to this work use $\Omega(\log n)$ hops. \item {\bf Unified}: Our navigation scheme and applications extend beyond Euclidean spaces to any class of metrics that admits an efficient tree cover theorem; currently this includes doubling, planar and general metrics, but our approach is unified. \item {\bf Fault-Tolerant}: In Euclidean and doubling metrics, we strengthen all our results to achieve fault-tolerance.
+To this end, we first design a new construction of fault-tolerant spanners of bounded hop-diameter, which, in turn, relies on a new tree cover theorem for doubling metrics --- hereafter the ``Robust Tree Cover'' Theorem, which generalizes the classic ``Dumbbell Tree'' Theorem [Arya et al., STOC'95] in Euclidean spaces. \end{itemize}